6.1. Feature Extraction#

 !pip install distfit

-If you want to find the best theoretical distribution for your data in Python, try distfit.
+If you’re looking to identify the best theoretical distribution for your data in Python, try distfit.
+It allows you to fit and compare multiple distributions, identifying the best match for your dataset.

 import numpy as np